RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 For multiple choice questions, cover the answers first and think of an answer.

-1. Start with reading each problem (Uses Diffuse mode) so your brain subconciously tackles it.
+1. Start with reading each problem (Uses Diffuse mode) so your brain subconsciously tackles it.
-2. Tackle what you percieve as the hardest first.
+2. Tackle what you perceive as the hardest first.
 Spend 1-2 minutes on it and then start something different.
 3. Go to the easiest one and complete/almost complete it and move on.
 4. Go to a different hard one.
 Spend 1-2 minutes and move on.
 5. Go to a different easy one.
 Complete/almost complete it and move on.
 6. repeat steps 4-5 until you have attempted every question.
 7. Go back and complete each question as best as you can.